This article pertains to only to MovieRecorder 4. Check the section for MovieRecorder 3 if that is what you are using.

 Make sure that you have enabled the remote control in the preferences

-On the remote MovieRecorder that you want to control, go to the preferences and make sure that you have enabled:
+On the Remote Computer (see definition above), go to the preferences and make sure that you have enabled the Remote Control option:

 You may also want to change: